bitoller/gs-educasos/backend/README.md

           "recommendedItems": "[{\"name\":\"Minha Bateria Portátil\",\"description\":\"Para carregar meu celular em emergências.\"}, {\"name\":\"Meu Livro Favorito\",\"description\":\"Para me manter entretido.\"}]"
         }
         ```
--   `GET /api/kit/{id}`: Retrieve a specific emergency kit by its ID.
-The kit object includes the `recommendedItems` field and the `isCustom` flag.
+-   `GET /api/kit/{id}`: Retrieve a specific emergency kit by its ID. **Requires the authenticated user to be the kit owner or an administrator.** The kit object includes the `recommendedItems` field and the `isCustom` flag.
     -   `{id}`: The ID of the kit (path parameter).
--   `PUT /api/kit/{id}`: Update an existing emergency kit.
+-   `PUT /api/kit/{id}`: Update an existing emergency kit. **Requires the authenticated user to be the kit owner or an administrator.**
     -   `{id}`: The ID of the kit (path parameter).
     -   Request Body: Can include updated standard kit attributes.
-If updating a custom kit, you can also provide an updated `recommendedItems` JSON string.
-If updating an automatically generated kit, changing attributes like residents or region will regenerate the recommended items unless `isCustom` is set to `true` in the update request.
+If `recommendedItems` is provided in the request body, the kit will be marked as custom and the provided items will be saved.
+Otherwise, if the kit is not custom, recommended items will be regenerated based on the provided attributes.
--   `DELETE /api/kit/{id}`: Delete an emergency kit by its ID.
+-   `DELETE /api/kit/{id}`: Delete an emergency kit by its ID. **Requires the authenticated user to be the kit owner or an administrator.**
     -   `{id}`: The ID of the kit (path parameter).
 -   `GET /api/kit/house/{houseType}`: Retrieve kits filtered by house type.
     -   `{houseType}`: The type of house (e.g., APARTMENT, HOUSE, CONDO) (path parameter).